Ensono/amido.github.io/docs/testing/testing_in_nx/playwright_visual_testing_applitools.md

 As playwright executes each test once per project and the _playwright.config.ts_ contains multiple project definitions this would result in the visual regression tests being ran multiple times within the Applitools cloud.

-As browser/device requirements are specified within the eyes `Configuration()` object this would result in redunant tests runs, unnecessarily consuming your snapshot allowance.
+As browser/device requirements are specified within the eyes `Configuration()` object this would result in redundant tests runs, unnecessarily consuming your snapshot allowance.
 To mitigate this we make use of **_grep_** and **_grepInvert_** to isolate Applitools visual regression tests into their own project with unique configuration.

 :::caution